Spaf's Students, Past and Present

 Steve Chapin

 Steve was an Associate Professor at Syracuse University.
 He was the first of my former students to produce Ph.D. graduates of his own.
-He is now at the Berkeley Research Group.
+He is now a Director with the Berkeley Research Group.

 Mark Crosbie

 Mark received his MS degree in 1995 working in the COAST Project.
 His research topic was in using "Artificial Life" to build active computer security defenses.
 He originated the idea of using numerous, autonomous agents for intrusion detection.
 Mark married Tanya Mastin, another former student.
-He is currently the data protection officer at Dropbox.
+He is currently a Vice President and data protection officer at Dropbox.

 Thomas Daniels